HGustavs/LenaSYS/dbTables.md

 "Dugga" entries in the "Webbprogrammering" course.
 2 entries per dugga, 1 txt entry and one other for the dugga type (html, php or js file).
 (NOT IMPLEMENTED YET, NOT FUNCTIONAL.)

 ### class
+The class table stores all the programs that are available in the school and is stored alongside a responsible teacher for that class.

 ### codeexample